-The following rules will be used for the Computer Olympiad in 2020.
+The following rules will be used for an online Computer Olympiad.
 Note that there are some rule changes over previous years, taking into account the issues of playing online.

 This is a work in progress.
 Your input is appreciated.
 Send constructive feedback to email@example.com.

 - The program must be the original work and created/designed by each team.

 - The same program can only register once.

 - Modification of a program during a game is not allowed.
 Modification of a program between games is permitted.